TA Training - Developmental and Psychotherapy

 There is also an

-International Centre for Developmental TA which has instituted
+International Centre for TA Qualifications which has instituted

 a range of TA qualifications that 'fit around' the available international accreditations.